 - Associate Provost reviews, approves and submits to Equal Opportunity Programs (EOP);

-- EOP reviews, approves and submits to the Employment Office;
+- EOP reviews, approves and submits to Recruitment Services;

-- The Employment Office reviews posting, helps with obtaining quotes for advertising, and posts position.
+- The Recruitment Services department reviews posting, helps with obtaining quotes for advertising, and posts position.

 - All employment applications are received through PeopleAdmin.
 Cover letters, curriculum vitae, copies of official transcripts, licenses, certifications of foreign transcript evaluations if applicable, and reference letters or other documents may all be uploaded in the PeopleAdmin applicant system.
-The Employment Office will assist applicants with uploading required documents, if necessary.
+The Recruitment Serrvices will assist applicants with uploading required documents, if representatives necessary.